Processing math: 0%

 The radius from the sun to the planet sweeps out equal areas in equal times.

-To put this in language better suited to mathematical manipulation, let $A$ denote the area swept out from time zero to time $t$.
-Then Kepler’s Second Law saws $DA$ is a constant.
+To put this in language better suited to mathematical manipulation, let A denote the area swept out from time zero to time t.
+Then Kepler’s Second Law saws DA is a constant.
 We shall show that not only is it a constant but a constant with meaning to physics.

 In this derivation, we shall have occasion to use a formula derived from Newton’s Law of Gravity: